War diary

+History

 War diaries (Kriegstagebuch, plural Kriegstagebücher) were invented by the Prussian Army.
 On 22 April 1850, the Prussian Minister of War, August von Stockhausen, ordered that all commanders of major units should keep war diaries.
 All significant military actions, relocations, important messages and orders, casualties, material losses, reinforcements etc. were to be recorded.
 Subsequent regulations of 1870 in Prussia, of 1895 and 1916 in the German Empire, and of 1940 in Nazi Germany were largely identical to the Prussian 1850 regulations.

-The British Army first required that its units keep war diaries in 1907 as a means of preventing its mistakes of the Second Boer War from being repeated, and units operating in war zones continue to maintain such diaries.
+The British Army first required that its units keep war diaries in 1907 as a means of preventing its mistakes of the Second Boer War from being repeated.
+This practice was maintained during the First World War and beyond, and units operating in war zones continue to maintain such diaries.
 The war diaries kept by Australian military units are normally maintained by the unit's adjutant or intelligence officer and contain a regularly updated narrative of its activities as well as copies of reports, messages received and maps.